sofia-fischer/philo-blog/content/posts/2025-04-from-php-to-python.md

 In Python there is so much possible.
 There are many conventions on how to solve common things, and while the fun part about switching languages is sometimes challenging those conventions, there is also a lot to learn.
 When to use dataclasses, when Attr, and when Pydentic [^dataclass]?
 Why to Python developers so rarely use Dependency Injection, and how else do I solve Inverting Control Problems [^ControlInversion]?
 When to use Flags?
-Why is nobody use match case?
+Why is nobody using match case?

 [^dataclass]: [Dataclass vs Attrs vs Pydantic](https://jackmckew.dev/dataclasses-vs-attrs-vs-pydantic.html)
 [^ControlInversion]: [Dependency Injection in Python](https://seddonym.me/2019/08/03/ioc-techniques/)

+What Pythonic is and what not is still something I am learning, but while many learnings in a new language can be discovered in self-study; this is something that requires working in one project with other experienced developers.

 ## Conclusion: Stay Curious